YuyangLee/Riemann-Zeta-Function/README.md

 # Riemann-Zeta Function

-> This is Yuyang's codebase for his course project for Numerical Analysis and Algorithms (40250443-0, Fall 2022) at THU.
+> This is Yuyang's codebase for his course project for Numerical Analysis and Algorithms (40250443-0, Fall 2022) at THU. **This repo will be open source after the course project is due.**

 ## 安装依赖